Introduction

 Background

-In Math, we describe in greater detail the math behind calculation of spectra in the HQS NMR Tool.
+In Mathematical Background, we describe in greater detail the math behind calculation of spectra in the HQS NMR Tool.

 NMR

-NMR spectrometers place the sample into a strong, but constant magnetic field and use a weak, oscillating magnetic field to perturb the nuclei.
+NMR spectrometers place the sample into a strong, but constant magnetic field and use a weak, electromagnetic pulse to perturb the nuclei.
 At or near resonance, when the oscillation frequency matches the intrinsic frequency of a nucleus, the system responds by producing an electromagnetic signal with a frequency characteristic of the magnetic field at the respective nucleus.

 Zeeman interaction